Work with IARPC

 - Fellows will receive mentorship from their team co-leaders

-- Fellows will have the opportunity to connect with a variety of scientists, research programs, and federal agencies on issues of importance that overlap with plan priorities
+- Fellow will have the opportunity to connect with a variety of scientists, research programs, and federal agencies on issues of importance that overlap with plan priorities

-- Secretariat and team co-leaders will support fellows in developing and leading team meetings
+- The Secretariat and team co-leaders will support fellows in developing and leading team meetings

-- Secretariat will support the development of session proposals or abstracts related to team activities
+- The Secretariat will support the development of session proposals or abstracts related to team activities

 How to Apply

-- Statement of interest: Explain why you are interested in becoming an Fellow, what you can bring to the collaboration team you want to join, and how being an fellow might benefit your career (200-300 words)
+- Statement of interest: why you are interested in becoming an fellow and how being an fellow might benefit your career (200-300 words)